ilma-sheriff/CIS631-MachineLearning/README.md

 # Sentiment Analysis of Social Media Data on Perception Towards the COVID-19 Vaccine

-## Once your command line is open, enter these commands to make sure it has latest version:
+## Once your command line is open, enter these commands:
 python --version <br/>
-pip --version
+pip --version <br/>
+Make sure they're latest version

 ## Next, you’ll need to install keras, sklearn and nltk.
 At the command line, type
 pip install keras <br/>